 #5 – Gila Static Cling VLT Automotive Window Tint

 Gila once again makes it onto our list with another quality product.
 Again, it is obvious with this tint that Gila takes pride in their work, repeating their earlier work.

 This 5% tint is just as dark as you want it to be.
 It rejects up to 94% of glare and keeps your car cool and private.
-With this tint, there is no need for any adhesive so you don’t have to worry about having a messed up window if you ever want to take it off.
+With this tint, there is no need for any adhesive so you don’t have to worry about having a messed-up window if you ever want to take it off.
 The tint clings onto your window with the power of static for a nice, tight fit.
-To pack onto the value of this product, Gila has attached their two year limited warranty to it.
+To pack onto the value of this product, Gila has attached their two-year limited warranty to it.

 Reviewers note that this tint is a little different from what they expected due to the static cling adhesion that this product uses.
 Rather than a traditional film, this product is sort of thicker like a rubber coating.
 But customers say it still does the job.
-Additionally, some noted that the tint is actually a little bit more blue from the inside looking out.
+Additionally, some noted that the tint is actually a little bit bluer from the inside looking out.

 #6 – Black Magic Insta Cling Window Tint Jumbo

-Auto Expressions is a company that makes high quality, easy to use tints.
+Auto Expressions is a company that makes high-quality, easy-to-use tints.
 Their tints are loved by their customers and would make a great addition to your ride.
 They also make other products for customizing your vehicle so that you can drive in style.

 According to customer reviews, this product is well worth the purchase.
-At 4.0 out of 5 stars, it looks like this is a pretty easy to apply film for your car or truck.
+At 4.0 out of 5 stars, it looks like this is pretty easy to apply film for your car or truck.
 This is a pretty high rating for a tint film when you account for people who leave bad reviews because they struggled with installation.
 All told, this is a great tint to use on your vehicle and deserves your consideration for being the best window tint for you.

 Window Tint Buyer’s Guide